EngArthur/orbital-rendezvous-control/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📊 Performance Metrics

-- **Code Coverage**: Target >90%
-- **Documentation**: Complete API documentation
-- **Validation**: Comparison with published results
-- **Performance**: Real-time capable simulation

 ---

-*This project demonstrates advanced aerospace engineering capabilities and serves as a comprehensive portfolio piece showcasing expertise in orbital mechanics, navigation, and control systems.*
+*This project demonstrates advanced aerospace engineering capabilities and serves as a comprehensive portfolio piece showcasing expertise in orbital mechanics, attitude dynamics, perturbation modeling, and spacecraft control systems.*